 Read more: 19 High-Fiber Foods — Some May Surprise You!

+One of the potential dangers of psyillium husk is medication interactions.
 Psyllium husk is intended to slow the passage of substances through your digestive tract.
-This effect can be harmful, however, if you're taking certain medications that rely on a specific digestion time to prove effective.
-For this reason, take psyllium husk two to four hours before taking other medications so that you don't change the effectiveness of your medications.
+This effect can be harmful, however, if you are taking certain medications that rely on a specific digestion time to be effective.

 According to the Mayo Clinic, fiber supplements, such as psyllium, can also interfere with the body's ability to absorb certain medications, such as aspirin and carbamazepine.
 They can affect blood sugar levels as well, which is significant for people who have diabetes.

 Although your body does not completely digest psyllium husk, you must become accustomed to the added amounts of fiber in your body.

 If you increase your psyllium husk dosage too quickly or take too much psyllium at one time, you may experience gastrointestinal side effects, such as gas and bloating, because the bacteria in your intestines give off extra gas while trying to become accustomed to the added fiber.

 If you don't drink enough fluids in addition to the psyllium you take, you also may experience constipation.
 This is because soluble fiber must soak up water to be effective.
 Without enough water, your stool can become hardened, dry and difficult to pass.

 In addition to uncomfortable symptoms like gas and bloating, you might also experience severe side effects as the result of taking too much psyllium husk.

 Vomiting, severe stomach pain, rectal bleeding or constipation that lasts longer than seven days are potentially serious side effects of taking too much psyllium husk.
 If you experience these symptoms, talk to your physician immediately.

 Recommended Psyllium Husk Dosage